-The birds in this family are medium to large-sized wading birds.
+There are 10 species of birds in this family.
+They are medium to large-sized wading birds.
 They are usually found in dry, tropical habitats in Africa, Europe, South America, Asia, and Australia.

 Thick-knees have long legs with large knee joints, strong yellow or black bills, and large, round yellow eyes.
 They are speckled sandy-brown with white undersides.

-Species include the Eurasian thick-knee, the great thick-knee, the Senegal thick-knee, and the Peruvian thick-knee.
+Species include the Eurasian Thick-knee (Burhinus oedicnemus), the Great Thick-knee (Esacus recurvirostris), the Senegal Thick-knee (Burhinus senegalensis), and the Peruvian Thick-knee (Burhinus superciliaris).

 Status and range is taken from IUCN Redlist